quadsurf/react-curriculum/README.md

 # React Curriculum

 The goal of this curriculum is to teach you how to build real-world React applications.
-To this end, major concepts are divided into chapters so they can be demonstrated one at at time.
+To this end, the curriculum is divided into chapters to demonstrate one concept at time.
 As you progress, the chapters will ramp up in difficulty and culminate in a final coding assignment where you'll build a real-world application in React.

 **NOTE:** This curriculum is a work-in-progress.
 Don't hesitate to open a pull request to fix spelling or grammar mistakes, to fix bugs or logic errors, and to point out areas that are confusing.